tvanantwerp/automated-social-images/blog.md

 }
 ```

 Next, we'll get ready to draw the text.
 While `skia-canvas` helps with wrapping text, we still have the possibility that text could overflow the bottom of the image.
-To handle this, we're going to write some code to scale the text size to fit within the image.
-If it's not possible to fit the text without it becoming too small, we'll throw an error.
+To handle this, we will write some code to scale the text size to fit within the image.
+If it's impossible to fit the text without it becoming too small, we'll throw an error.

 We start by setting the initial position of our text, `textX` and `textY`, and the maximum width of the text, `maxWidth`.
 We then load the font we want to use.
-In this case, we're using the [Inter](https://fonts.google.com/specimen/Inter) font, weight 600, which is available free to use from Google Fonts.
+In this case, we're using the [Inter](https://fonts.google.com/specimen/Inter) font, font-weight 600, which is free from Google Fonts.

-We set the font size to 96 and check if the text fits within the image.
-To do this, we'll use `ctx.measureText()` to get the lines of text that would be drawn and adding together their heights.
+We set the font size to 96 and check if the text fit within the image.
+To do this, we'll use `ctx.measureText()` to get the lines of text that would be drawn and add together their heights.
 If the total height of all lines of text is greater than our canvas `height` minus the vertical starting point of `textY`, we reduce the font size by 4 and check again.
 We continue this process until the text fits or the font size is less than 24.
-If the text size goes below 24 and it still doesn't fit, the text is going to be too small to look good and we'll give up by throwing an error.
+If the text size goes below 24 and it still doesn't fit, the text will be too small to look good, and we'll give up by throwing an error.

 Why not just set a character limit?
 Because you're probably going to use your own fonts and designs!
-Different fonts will take up different amounts of space at the same font size, so it's something you'll need to play with for yourself.
-A character limit won't take this into account, but actually measuring the space used by the drawn text will.
-When you're making your own designs, you'll have to try different font sizes and see what works best for you.
+Different fonts will take up different amounts of space at the same font size, so you'll need to play with it for yourself.
+A character limit won't take this into account, but measuring the space used by the drawn text will.
+When making your designs, you'll have to try different font sizes and see what works best.

 ```typescript
 import { Canvas, loadImage, FontLibrary } from 'skia-canvas';